MauricioCafiero/CafChemTeach/README.md

 A library and notebooks and such for the Module: *Python, Machine Learning and AI for Chemistry*

 For instructions on using Ollama for LLMs, see the [Ollama page](https://github.com/MauricioCafiero/CafChemTeach/blob/main/using_ollama.md) <br>
+To run UMA on the RACC2 system, see the [UMA on RACC2 page](https://github.com/MauricioCafiero/CafChemTeach/blob/main/run_uma_racc.md) <br>
 For some basic Python concepts, see the [common Python techniques](https://github.com/MauricioCafiero/CafChemTeach/blob/main/tips_one_liners.md)<br>

 ## Demonstrate Transformer encoders and decoders